Manon Mathews

-Manon Lucy Mathews (born October 22, 1988) is an American comedian, actress, and social media personality.
+Manon Mathews is an American comedian, actress, and social media personality.
 She is best known for her videos on Vine and her appearances in film and television.

 Early life and education

 Manon was born and raised in Los Angeles.
 She studied theatre, dance, and film production at Santa Barbara City College.

 Career

 She began her professional career at Second City Conservatory, the Groundlings and Upright Citizens Brigade.

 Mathews rose to prominence on the video app Vine where she ultimately amassed a fan base of over 3,000,000 followers and accrued over 1,400,000,000 loops until Vine was unceremoniously shuttered.
 She became one of the USA's top performing members of the burgeoning subset of online entertainers known as 'Vine Stars' that dominated the app before it became defunct.

 Comedy

 As a stand-up comedian, she has appeared at Dad's Garage in Atlanta, Georgia, SF Sketchfest, and the 2018 Montreal Just For Laughs Festival, as part of its 'New Faces Of Comedy' program.